 - Periodic payments for damages

-- Defendants access to plaintiff's health information in medmal cases
+- Defendants access to plaintiff's health information in medical malpractice cases

-Although tort reform in Georgia has been credited with supporting the critical healthcare needs of all Georgia residents, as well as decreasing medical malpractice liability premiums, it has not reduced the need for all practicing medical professionals to carry Georgia medical malpractice insurance.
+Although tort reform in Georgia has been credited with supporting the critical healthcare needs of all Georgia residents and decreasing medical malpractice liability premiums, it has not reduced the need for all practicing medical professionals to carry Georgia medical malpractice insurance.

 An overview of this sweeping tort reform finds that: